hughfenghen/opfs-tools/docs/api.md

 /**
  * Represents a wrapper for interacting with a file in the filesystem.
  */
-export declare class OPFSFileWrap {
+export declare class OTFile {
   #private;
   get kind(): 'file';
   get path(): string;